Sampling & Sampling Distributions

 Common Distributions

 Before we go any further, let’s remind ourselves of the shapes and names of some of the common distributions that we’ll want to have fresh in our minds for this section.
-As another reminder, we need to be conscious as to whether we’re dealing with a continuous distribution or a discrete distribution.
+As another reminder, we need to be conscious of whether we’re dealing with a continuous distribution or a discrete distribution.
 Here’s a visual to remind us of this:

 Random Sampling